 Do you offer online or night courses?

-Students are expected to attend the spring and fall semesters in person.
+If COVID-19 allows, students are expected to attend the spring and fall semesters in person.
 Two summer classes are held online.
 Class schedules vary across semesters, and typically one or two classes are held in the evenings.